tencentyun/intlcloud-documents/product/云智大数据平台服务/Sparkling数据仓库套件/产品简介/产品概述_intl.md

 ## Features
 ### Elastic Scaling
 Sparkling comes with powerful elastic scalability.
 Computation and storage are separated and worker nodes of the cluster are divided into core nodes and elastic compute nodes.
-Manual and automated scale-out of high numbers of nodes and scale-up/down of computing and storing devices can be achieved fast using Data Studio or Cloud API.
-Automated elastic scale-in is available to elastic compute nodes as business scale changes.
+Manual and automated scale-out of high numbers of nodes and scale-up/down of computing and storing devices can be quickly achieved using Data Studio Console or cloud API.
+Elastic compute nodes support automated elastic scaling to meet changing business developments.

 ### Data Integration
 Sparkling supports integration with and ingestion of data from various heterogeneous sources.
 Data from traditional relational databases, COS, local files and K-V data storage can be extracted, transformed and loaded into the storage of Sparkling using the Data Studio console.

 ### Cluster Management
-The exclusive usage mode of Sparkling provides cluster management and monitoring modules that support cluster creation, automatic scaling, cluster configuration, start/stop and intelligent resource monitoring and alarming.
+The exclusive usage mode of Sparkling provides cluster management and monitoring modules that support cluster creation, automated scaling, cluster configuration, start/stop and intelligent resource monitoring and alarming.
 Daily OPS and cluster performance tuning can be performed using the cluster management function.

 ### Data Management
-Sparkling has a metadata management module that enables registration, import, storage, retrieval, export and release of technical, management and business metadata, while providing a rich set of data management options such as data maps, data dictionaries, data lineage and impact analysis, metadata version management, metadata statistical analysis and data quality reports.
+Sparkling has a metadata management module that enables registration, import, storage, retrieval, export and release of technical, management and business metadata, while providing a rich set of data management capabilities such as data maps, data dictionaries, data lineage and impact analysis, metadata version management, metadata statistical analysis and data quality reports.

 ### Data Development
-Sparkling is equipped with a data development module based on the Notebook architecture for ETL, data processing, data computation and more.
-The trial version currently only supports SQL.
-More scripting languages such as Python, Scala, Java and R will be supported in the future.
+Sparkling is equipped with a data development module based on the Notebook architecture for ETL, data processing, data computation and more programming needs.
+The beta version currently only supports SQL.
+Common scripting languages such as Python, Scala, Java and R will be supported in the future.

 ### Task Management
 Sparkling offers a task scheduling and management module that supports time-driven and event-driven DAG task scheduling.
 Meanwhile, it features comprehensive task monitoring to facilitate ETL and processing of OPS data.